 The Partnership determines the appropriate level for each financial asset and liability on a quarterly basis and recognizes transfers between levels at the end of the reporting period.
-For the period ended June 30, 2014, there were no transfers between Level 1 and 2, and no material Level 3 investments were held.
+For the period ended September 30, 2014, there were no transfers between Level 1, 2, and 3 investments.